lorentzben/labnotebook/content/blog/2023-07-28-first-kegg-iteration.md

 if the battery is used at a temperature of 15 degrees, there is not a significant difference in the mean battery life for the three plate materials.
 if the battery is used at a temperature of 70 degrees, the mean battery life is significantly lowest for plate material A but, there is not a significant difference between plate material b and c if the battery is used at a temperature of 125, there is not a significant difference in the mean battery life for the three plate materials.

+13.2c plant growth part 1

+Independence: not matched pairs since the plants were randomly assigned to only one of the treatment combinations and there was random assignment

+Constant variance: since BF p-value = 0.2440 > 0.1 the constant  variance condition is reasonable.

+normality: The normal quantile plot of residuals is approximatley linear indicating the normality condition is plausible.

+13.2d plant growth part 2

+test for equal means
+h0: mean height is the same for all six combination of feeding frequency and variety of food
+Ha: the mean height is different for at least two treatment combinations

+F: 10.4593 p-value: < 0.0001

+reject h0, there is enough evidence to conclude that the mean height is different for at least two combinations of feeding frequency and variety of food.

+test for interaction

+h0: feeding frequency and variety of food do not interact to affect the mean height
+ha: feeding frequency and variety of food do interact to affect the mean height

+F= 9.333 p-value= 0.0004

+reject h0 there is enough evidence to conclude that the feeding frequency and variety of food do interact to affect the mean height.

+13.2e plant growth part 3

+compare the treatment combinations

+the mean height is significantly lowest when using variety of food type c and 2 feedings

+the remaining 5 treatment combinations do not differ significantly with respect to mean height

+13.2e plant growth part 3

+independence: not matched pairs; the cacti should have been randomly assigned to the 10 treatment combinations.

+constant variance: since BF p-value=0.3740 > 0.1 which indicates the constant variance condition is plausible

+normality: the normal quantile plot of residuals adequetly follows a linear pattern indicating the normality condition is plausible.

+13.2g golden torch cacti part 2

+test for equal means

+h0: the mean weight gain of the cacti is the same for all 10 combinations of irrigation and polymers
+ha: the mean weight gain of the cacti is different for at least 2 treatment combinations

+f=12.4208 p-value: < 0.0001

+reject H0 there is enough evidence to conclude that the mean weight gain of the cacti is different for at least 2 combinations of polymer and irrigation.

+test for interaction

+H0: polymer and irrigation do not interact to affect mean weight gain
+ha: polymer and irrigation do interact to affect mean weight gain

+f=0.3871 p-value: 0.8161

+There is not enough evidence to conclude polymer and irrigation interact to affect mean weight gain of cacti

+13.2h golden torch cacti part 3

+analyze the main effects

+polymer
+h0 the mean weight gain is the same whether there is a polymer used or not ha the mean weight gain is different when a polymer is used vs when it is not used

+f=1.8452 p-value= 0.1845

+fail to reject h0 there is not enough evidence to conclude that the mean weight gain of the cacti is different whether the hydorphylic polymer is used or not

+irrigation

+h0 the mean weight gain is the same for all 5 irrigation regimes ha the mean weight gain is different for at least two irrigation regimes

+f= 27.0985 p-value= <0.0001

+reject h0 there is enough evidence to conclude that the mean weight gain of the cacti is different for at least two irrigation regimes

+The mean weight gain is significantly lowest when there is no irrigation.
+The xheavy irrigation resulted in a significantly higher mean weight gain than the medium and light irrigation.
+The heavy irrigation resulted in a significantly higher mean weight gain than light irrigation.
+There is not a significant difference in the mean weight gain of cacti for medium versus light irrigation.

 ### gg-catalog